Beyond “medication management”

 -

-No. I am what is considered an “out of network provider.”
+Otherwise, I am what is considered an “out of network provider.”
 On request, I can provide a superbill for you to submit to your insurance company for reimbursement.
 To determine how much your plan will reimburse, you can call your insurance company or visit their website.

 -